Battle of Siffin: Alliance against Ali

-Mu'awiya also brought into his camp the influential Syrian Shurahbil ibn Simt, whom he convinced that Ali was guilty in the death of Uthman, probably with false witnesses and reports.
-After some hesitation, Shurahbil became an enthusiastic advocate for Mu'awiya.
-Mu'awiya also reached out to the religious elite in Mecca and Medina, asked them to hold Ali accountable for sheltering the murderers of Uthman, and proposed that the next caliph should be elected by general consultation, emphasizing that he was not interested in the caliphate himself.
+Mu'awiya also brought into his camp the influential Syrian Shurahbil ibn Simt, whom he convinced that Ali was complicit in the death of Uthman.After some hesitation, Shurahbil became an enthusiastic advocate for Mu'awiya.
+Mu'awiya also reached out to the religious elite in Mecca and Medina, asked them to hold Ali accountable for sheltering the murderers of Uthman and proposed that the next caliph should be elected by general consultation, emphasizing that he was not interested in the caliphate himself.
 According to Ayoub, the Medinans rejected his request and accused him of deception and treachery, citing al-Kufi.
 Madelung similarly writes that al-Miswar ibn Makhrama refused to support Mu'awiya on behalf of the holy cities, asking him in a letter what a taliq whose father had led the confederate armies against Muslims had to do with the caliphate.
-Mu'awiya did, however, win to his side Ubayd Allah, son of the second caliph Umar and a triple murderer, who had fled after learning that Ali intended to apply the lex talionis to him.
+Mu'awiya did however win to his side Ubayd Allah, son of the second caliph Umar and a triple murderer, who had fled after learning that Ali intended to apply the lex talionis to him.
 Mu'awiya also separately wrote to Abd-Allah ibn Umar and Sa'd ibn Abi Waqqas among the Muhajirun, and Muhammad ibn Maslama among the Ansar.
-These all vowed neutrality in response.
+They all vowed neutrality in response.
 The last one also accused Mu'awiya of abandoning Uthman in his life and taking advantage of his death.

-Secession of Syria and Egypt
+Proposed secession of Syria and Egypt

-Mu'awiya soon privately visited Ali's emissary, Jarir, and proposed to recognize Ali as the caliph in return for Syria and Egypt and their revenues during the caliphates of Ali and his successor.
+Mu'awiya soon privately visited Ali's emissary, Jarir, and proposed to recognize Ali as the caliph in return for the governorship of Syria, and according to some sources, the annexation of Egypt, as well as their revenues.
 The major historical accounts are unaware of this proposal, writes Madelung, which is nevertheless mentioned in a poem by al-Walid ibn Uqba, who was close to Mu'awiya.
-The latter kept this proposal secret evidently because it contradicted the public statements that his goal was to revenge Uthman.
+The latter may have kept this proposal secret because it contradicted the public statements that his goal was to avenge Uthman.
 Jarir conveyed this proposal to Ali in a letter, who rejected it, possibly perceiving the proposal as a stratagem for Mu'awiya to take over the caliphate step by step.
 Alternatively, had Ali accepted Mu'awiya's proposal, the Islamic territory might have been irreversibly divided into two parts, suggests McHugo.